-The problem, though, is when people actually try to get life insurance with heart disease history.
+The problem, though, is when people actually try to get life insurance with a heart disease history.
 This is a red flag for many companies so some people shy away from trying.
 If you’ve had a heart attack or other cardiovascular complications, you may have heard that you can’t get life insurance, or that your policy will be too expensive, but neither of these is true.
 There are still plenty of life insurance options for you to get affordable coverage.

 The good news about this is that you can get life insurance with heart disease, you just have to take the right steps.
 There is a high chance of you not getting approval for the bigger and best rates but you can still get something simple that does pay for what you need it to.

 To better your chances of being approved, you can also work on everything for yourself.
 Take medication, do what your doctor says you should do, and choose a healthy diet along with exercising.
 When you show that you are taking the proper steps to control your heart disease and give yourself a better life then they will be more inclined to help.